ArduPilot/ardupilot_wiki/copter/source/docs/acro-mode.rst

    frame" and "earth frame" is most obvious when the vehicle is leaned over.
-For example when pitched forward at 45 degrees, when left yaw is applied if using an earth frame controller (i.e. Sport mode) the copter will maintain it's pitch and roll angles as it's heading changes.
+For example when pitched forward at 45 degrees, when left yaw is applied if using an earth frame controller (i.e. Sport mode) the copter will maintain its pitch and roll angles as its heading changes.
 With a body frame controller like Acro it will rotate about the vehicle's vertical axis meaning the pitch angle will become the roll angle and the roll angle will become the pitch angle.